To What Type of Logic Does the "Tetralemma" Belong?

 Consider now the sentence ``The electron is not elsewhere'' (or if you wish, ``The world is not infinite'').
 With the possibility of an anhomomorphic logic in mind, we can see that its meaning is ambiguous.
-Perhaps it is simply uttering a proposition-in-itself, namely the above proposition $A$ = ``the electron is here''.
+Perhaps it is simply formulating an unasserted proposition-in-itself, namely the above proposition $A$ = ``the electron is here''.
 On the other hand, perhaps it is trying to {\it deny} the complementary proposition $\Abar$, i.e. to express that $\phi(\Abar)=0$.
 Or perhaps it actually means to {\it affirm} the proposition $A$, in which case one should render it as $\phi(A)=1$.
-Accordingly, three different renderings of our sentence are possible: $(i)$ $A$, $(ii)$ $\phi(\Abar)=0$, $(iii)$ $\phi(A)=1$.
+Accordingly, three different readings of our sentence are possible: $(i)$ $A$, $(ii)$ $\phi(\Abar)=0$, $(iii)$ $\phi(A)=1$.
 In classical logic, there is no good reason to distinguish these meanings, but anhomomorphically it is crucial to do so.
-I would claim that most of the confusion over the tetralemma could be traceable to a wrong resolution of unrecognized ambiguities of this kind.
+I would conjecture that most of the confusion over the tetralemma can be traced to a wrong resolution of this unrecognized ambiguity.

+Take for definiteness the \catuskoti about whether the world is finite, letting $A$ be the proposition ``the world is finite'', and $\Abar$ the proposition ``the world is infinite'', which is the logical negation of $A$.\footnote{$^\dagger$} {It is is not clear that an analysis in terms of complementary propositions $A$ and $\Abar$ applies to the tetralemma about causation.
+See the appendices on this and related issues.} The question is how to interpret the alternatives that constitute the tetralemma.